miketang84/sapper/README.md

 - Async, based on hyper mio branch;
 - Sappers supplies only basic framework;
 - Sappers only processes small request and response (with small request body, returning small response body) now;
-- Three level granularities (global, module, function handler) middleware controller and unified middleware presentation;
+- Three level granularity (global, module, function handler) middleware controller and unified middleware presentation;
-- Typesafe abstraction, keep the same idea with hyper;
+- Typesafe abstraction, keep the same spirit with hyper;
 - For easy use, will supply some convenient macros to help write business logic;